nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 * Mid-career software developer
 * Working at NSIDC
 * Author, with Trey Stafford, of the QGreenland software
-* Instructor, with Trey Stafford and Alyse Thurber, of QGreenland Researcher Workshop.
+* Instructor, with Trey Stafford and Alyse Thurber, of QGreenland Researcher Workshop this year.
 More on that soon!
+At the time, both Trey and myself were new to developing technical training and acting as instructor, so we learned a lot as we went.

 If anything in this talk goes by too quickly, there will be a QR code at the final slide linking to the webpage for this presentation.
 There you can find a copy of the slides